JdeRobot/RoboticsAcademy/docs/_pages/exercises/MobileRobots/amazon_warehouse.md

 ## Theory

 ROS Navigation Stack forms the backbone of this exericise.
 The navigation stack is quite simple on a conceptual level.
-It takes information from odometry and sensor streams and outputs velocity commands to move the base.
+It takes information from odometry and sensor streams and outputs velocity commands to robot controller.
 The most difficult part of ROS Navigation Stack is configuring it to work with the robot, which has been taken care of, leaving the student with only using the Simple Action Client.
 Let's cover all these concepts one by one:

 ### Navigation Stack

-At its core, the nav stack system allows a ROS enabled robot to move about the world to a specified goal position efficiently, without hitting the obstacles on its way.
+At its core, the navigation stack system allows a ROS enabled robot to move about the world to a specified goal position efficiently, without hitting the obstacles on its way.
 It integrates information from the map, localization system, sensors and odometry to plan a good path from the current position to the goal position, and then follows it to the best of robot's ability.

 The basic steps in its working are:

-1. A navigation goal is sent to the nav stack.
-This is done using an action call with a goal of type *MoveBaseGoal*, which specifies a goal pose(position and orientation) in some coordinate frame(commonly called the *map* frame).
+1. A navigation goal is sent to the navigation stack.
+This is done using an action call with a goal of type *MoveBaseGoal*, which specifies a goal pose (position and orientation) in some coordinate frame (commonly called the *map* frame).

 2. The nav stack uses a path planning algorithm in the *global planner* to plan the shortest path from the current location to the goal, using the map.
 Global Path Planning is covered in another [exercise](https://jderobot.github.io/RoboticsAcademy/exercises/global_navigation/).
 More about it over there!